lexedata/lexedata/docs/tour.rst

 Improve Cognatesets
 ===================

-Now the dataset is in a very good shape.
-We can now start with the historical linguistics, editing cognatesets and alignments.
+Now the dataset is in very good shape.
+We can now start with historical linguistics work, editing cognatesets and alignments.

 Merge cognatesets
 -----------------